nicciniamh/sensorfs/Readme.md

 This scheme intends to discuss a method along with code to export sensor data from any number of sources to a ramdisk in a consistent, structured format.
 Because this data can come from network sources, this allows for structuring and representing that data.
 I'm using Python and [JSON](assets/responsejson.md) to collect and serialize data, however, nothing described is exclusive to these technologies; Any language and data format can be used.
 The focus is really on storage and transport.

+#### Why a file system?
+File system and file system like objects are the most portable way of storing data on a local system.
+For most applications, this data can be shared using regular file sharing technologies.
+Using in-memory file systems there is no storage fatigue involved.

 ### Audience
 This is intended for people already familiar with coding, sensors, Linux and Raspberry Pi.
 Familiarity with the [Python](https://www.learnpython.org) programming language and [JSON](assets/responsejson.md) is helpful too.
 Be aware that while code is presented, this is not a code respository and some linked files are actually markdown files to better illustrate the code.